-The proposed catchments and industries are summarised in Table 3-1.
-The proposed industries have been developed as a guide and compasses a number of other uses.
-This guide will inform this assessment to understand the potential impact of each catchment.
+Potential industries and noise considerations are summarised in Table 3-1.
+The proposed industries have been developed as a guide and encompasses various uses.

-Catchment Area (ha) Description Example Noise Assessment Considerations Defence and Aerospace/ Airside 50 total, The Defence Air Transport Facility The catchment includes a mix of high and low noise generating uses.
-This indicates that on top of the existing (Northern Catchment) including 30 ha for Airside Contractors/Aerospace catchment aims at further developing the region with additional defence Food and Drink Premises noise sensitive areas within the region, new sensitive areas may be introduced. facilities, to add to the existing DAREZ (Defence and Aerospace Related Employment Zone), Astra Aerolab Business and Technology Park (Astra Aerolab) and the Williamtown Aerospace Centre including 1 Technology Place and Precinct 52.
-Freight Transport Facility Industrial noise sources will be required to be assessed High Technology Industry against the assessment policies.
-Potential new sensitive receivers, such as the training accommodation and educatior training facilities, should be considered in the assessment.
-Industrial Activity Space planning should be carefully considered to ensure the high noise generating areas are separated from low noise Light Industry generating areas and sensitive areas.
-Restaurant or Cafe Noise sources should be carefully positioned and selected to allow for effective and efficient design of mitigation measures Retail Premises Signage The aircraft noise impact will also be required to assessed to ensure the suitability of the land use in accordance with the assessment policy.
-Warehouse or Distribution Centre Environmental Protection Area 90 The catchment includes the general green biodiversity corridor and aims at connecting conservation lands.
-Water Storage/Drainage Noise sensitive receptors and noise emitting sources are expected to be limited in this area.
-Should sensitive uses be promoted in this area, space planning should be carefully
+Land Use Zone Area (ha) Description Potential Industries Noise Considerations Infrastructure / Airport / Drainage/Classified Road (SP2) 62.7 This zone will develop the region with additional defence facilities, to add to the existing DAREZ (Defence and Aerospace Related Employment Zone), Astra Aerolab Business and Technology Park (Astra Aerolab) and the Williamtown Aerospace Centre including 1 Technology Place and Precinct 52.
+Air Transport Facility Food and Drink Premises Freight Transport Facility High Technology Industry Light Industry Retail Premises Warehouse or Distribution Centre The zone includes a mix of high and low noise generating land uses.
+Industrial noise sources will be required to be assessed against the Noise Policy for Industry.
+Potential new sensitive receivers, such as the training accommodation and education training facilities, should be considered in the assessment.
+Spatial planning should be carefully considered to ensure the high noise generating areas are separated from low noise generating areas and sensitive areas.
+Noise sources should be carefully positioned and selected to allow for effective and efficient design of mitigation measures.
+Aircraft noise impacts will also be required to assessed to ensure the suitability of the industry.
+Environmental Conservation (C2) 152.8 The zone includes the general green biodiversity corridor and aims at connecting conservation lands.
+Water Storage/Drainage Environmental Facilities Noise sensitive receptors and noise emitting sources are expected to be limited in this area.
+Should noise sensitive uses be promoted in this area, spatial planning should be carefully considered to ensure the high noise generating areas from the other developable areas do not impact this zone.
+The impact of aircraft noise should also be considered to maintain the recommended level of amenity for any proposed noise sensitive use.

-Table 3-1: Proposed Catchments and Industries
+Table 3-1: Noise Considerations